Pneumococcal conjugate vaccine: Legal status

-On 16 December 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Apexxnar, intended for prophylaxis against pneumococcal pneumonia and associated invasive disease.
+In December 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Apexxnar, intended for prophylaxis against pneumococcal pneumonia and associated invasive disease.
 The applicant for this medicinal product is Pfizer Europe MA EEIG.
-Apexxnar was approved for medical use in the European Union in February 2022.
+Apexxnar was authorized for medical use in the European Union in February 2022.

+In January 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Capvaxive, a vaccine intended for the prevention of invasive disease and pneumonia caused by Streptococcus pneumoniae.
+The applicant for this medicinal product is Merck Sharp & Dohme B.V.
+Capvaxive was authorized for medical use in the European Union in March 2025.

 Economics

-Prevnar 13 is Pfizer's best-selling product.
-It had annual sales of billion in 2020.
+Pfizer reported revenue of US$6.44 billion for the Prevnar family of vaccines (Prevnar 20/Apexxnar (pediatric and adult) and Prevnar 13/Prevnar 13 (pediatric and adult)) in 2023.

 Research

-Merck is investigating a 21-valent vaccine (code named V116) against pneumococcus serotypes.
+In 2022, Merck researchers investigated a 21-valent vaccine (code named V116) against pneumococcus serotypes.
 The vaccine is geared towards persons living with HIV.